c5shen/TIPP3/README.rst

 ---------
 * 1.20.2025 - Add a script for downloading the latest reference package to a user specified directory.
-* 12.11.2024 - Working on a PyPI installation for TIPP3.

 Method Overview
 ---------------